Dice-K39/100-days-of-code/log.md

 **Today's Progress**: Reviewed Swift protocols.

 **Thoughts:** Protocols is the same as Java interface.
-It is abstract, contains abstract properties and methods, and any class using the protocol has to define the method in the class that is using it.
+It is abstract, contains abstract properties and methods, a class can implement multiple protocols, and any class using the protocol has to define the method in the class that is using it.

 **Link to work:** [GitHub](https://github.com/Dice-K39/Swift/tree/main/iOS%20%26%20Swift%20-%20The%20Complete%20iOS%20App%20Development%20Bootcamp/Projects/Clima-iOS13)